becauseofAI/awesome-face/README.md

 ###### 2018/12/01
 - **FRVT**: Face Recognition Vendor Test
 - **GANimation**: Anatomically-aware Facial Animation from a Single Image
 - **StarGAN**: Unified Generative Adversarial Networks for Multi-Domain Image-to-Image Translation
+- **Faceswap**: A tool that utilizes deep learning to recognize and swap faces in pictures and videos
 - **HF-PIM**: Learning a High Fidelity Pose Invariant Model for High-resolution Face Frontalization
 - **PRNet**: Joint 3D Face Reconstruction and Dense Alignment with Position Map Regression Network
 - **LAB**: Look at Boundary: A Boundary-Aware Face Alignment Algorithm